Kristopherr/Best-Bash/README.md

-# Linux-Scripts-Config
+# Best Bash
-Configs and scrips for linux
+Thanks to Parrot OS, figlet, and fortune.

-Work in progress...
+Very new work in progress...

 Best Bash is an attempt to create an entertaining and handsome bash.